Amankumar0152/test-page/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+# 🧪 Terrapix (Test Page)

+This is a **test version of Terrapix**, created to experiment with functions, layouts, and API integrations before launching the final wallpaper website.

+## 🔍 Purpose
+- Testing UI/UX components
+- Checking function behaviors (download, preview, responsiveness)
+- Debugging and experimenting before production

+## 🛠️ Tech Used
+- HTML
+- CSS
+- JavaScript

+## 🚀 Next Steps
+- Expand into a full wallpaper gallery site
+- Add Cloudinary for fast image hosting
+- Make pages dynamic with Next.js + Tailwind CSS